Divided Differences, Falling Factorials, and Discrete Splines: Another Look at Trend Filtering and Related Problems: Smoothness properties

 \begin{remark} It is interesting to emphasize the second part of Corollary \ref{cor:deriv_match}.
 As highlighted in \eqref{eq:ffb_deriv_lim}, the $k$th degree falling factorial functions \eqref{eq:ffb} have discontinuous lower order derivatives at their knots, and hence so do functions in their span \eqref{eq:ffb_span}, that is, so do $k$th degree discrete splines with knots in \smash{$x_{(k+1):(n-1)}$}.
 This may seem like an undesirable property of a piecewise polynomial (although discrete splines do enjoy continuity in discrete derivatives across their knot points).
 However, if we want our piecewise polynomial to satisfy the matching derivatives property \eqref{eq:deriv_match}, then Corollary \ref{cor:deriv_match} tells us that such discontinuities are inevitable, as discrete splines are the {\it only} ones that satisfy this property. \end{remark}

 \begin{remark} The result in \eqref{eq:ffb_discrete_deriv} can be shown to hold at the design points $x=x_i$, $i=k+1,\ldots,n$ by directly invoking the fact in \eqref{eq:newton_poly_divided_diff}, on divided differences of Newton polynomials.
 In other words, that the matching derivatives property \eqref{eq:deriv_match} holds for the $k$th degree falling factorial functions at $x=x_i$, $i=k+1,\ldots,n$ has a simple proof based on the fact they are truncated Newton polynomials, and \eqref{eq:newton_poly_divided_diff}.
-But the fact that it holds {\it at all} $x \in (x_k,b]$ is much less straightforward, and is due to the lateral recursion obeyed by these basis functions, from Lemma \ref{lem:ffb_lateral_rec}. \end{remark}
+However, the fact that it is true {\it for all} $x \in (x_k,b]$ is much less straightforward, and is due to the lateral recursion obeyed by these basis functions, from Lemma \ref{lem:ffb_lateral_rec}. \end{remark}